 After you’ve finished exploring the Art Quarter, there are plenty of things to do for art and history lovers nearby.

 The Red Lodge is a great little museum where you can find out what lies behind that curious red door.
 Set in a historic family home you can uncover 400 years of history.
 Check out their staterooms, knot garden, and the hidden well!

 Another great museum located on Park Street is the Georgian Museum set in a historic Home.
 You can see what life was like for those with sugar money.
 It quite literally rotted the teeth of the city and uncovers Bristol’s dark past with the slave trade.
 A must-see to learn the true history of Bristol.

 Park Street is also one of my favourite streets.
 You’ll find plenty of vintage stores, record shops, second-hand books, art shops, and amazing restaurants and bars like the Instagrammable Florist Café.
 Click here to see all the Instagram spots in the city.

 Plus, the Norman Bristol Cathedral with its immense architecture and the Bristol Art Gallery and Museum.

 Head down to Bristol Harbour to see the SS Great Britain parked in the dry dock or enjoy the maze of colourful houses in Cliftonwood.

 Why not head up to Cabot Tower?!
 This is the highest point in all of Bristol located in the centre.
 From this lookout, you can see 360-degree views of the city and beyond and it’s free!
 Click here to read my complete guide.

 Where to stay in Bristol

 The Berkeley Suites – a luxury apartment with a hotel twist in the centre of Bristol, The Berkeley Suites are located off Park Street in an old Georgian Building.
-Each apartment has it’s own private visual art gallery and kitchen amenities!
-Click here book and to read my full review.
+Each apartment has its own private visual art gallery and kitchen amenities!
+Click here book to read my full review.